 Ceredigion includes articles (in both Welsh and English) on all aspects of the history of Ceredigion, as well as reviews of relevant publications.
 Recent editions have discussed topics as diverse as Rural life in wartime, Prehistoric Funeral Rites, Photographs of Victorian criminals and a look at the lives of various notable residents of the county.
 For a full list see the table of contents of recent editions.

-Articles or reviews should be clearly printed, double-spaced, on A4 paper, and have a clear left-hand margin.
-The submission of material on disk is also welcomed.
-Footnotes, numbered consecutively, should be printed on separate sheets at the end of each article and kept to a minimum.
-Abbreviations used in previous recent numbers of the journal should be observed.
+Articles or reviews may be submitted to the editor by e-mail or on memory stick.
+Material should be double-spaced, with a clear left-hand margin, and should include consecutively numbered endnotes.
+Abbreviations used in previous recent numbers of this journal should be observed.
 Contributors are invited to provide a brief summary in English of articles in Welsh.

 Please send any submissions to the Editor.